 No. When the patient is in skilled nursing getting care, it is exceedingly rare he or she can stay in rehabilitation for 100 days.
-Most people just do not need that much therapy and they end up plateuing.
+Most people just do not need that much therapy.
 When the patient does not participate in rehabilitation, cannot participate to get stronger, or just finishes rehab, then Medicare will end.

 Will Medicare pay for long-term care?

-No. Medicare is health insurance, not long-term care insurance.
+No. Medicare is health insurance, not does not pay for long-term care.
 Basically, Medicare will help with rehabilitation and other medical benefits but it does not provide long-term care, custodial services, assisted living benefits and more.
 This typically falls to the elder with Medicaid, VA or private paying for long-term costs.

 What happens when Medicare Ends?

 When Medicare ends, the patient generally has three choices:

 - Stay in the nursing home under long-term care (i.e., not rehabilitation).

 In any event, the family would likely want to consider asset protection and applying for Medicaid or VA benefits.

 Medicaid has a number of rules and it is highly likely that a good elder law attorney can protect assets and apply for benefits on the elder's behalf.
 Medicaid can help pay for the nursing home, importantly, and can help pay for in-home or assisted living care as well.
 To get Medicaid for assisted living on in-home care, there is likely a 60 day waitlist to navigate.
 There are legal ways to protect assets with good advice, including effective spend down planning.
 Importantly, you cannot gift the elder's assets away just before applying for Medicaid.